XRPLF/xrpl-dev-portal/content/concepts/consensus-network/amendments/known-amendments.md

 With this amendment enabled, transaction processing adds a `DeliveredAmount` field to the metadata of [CheckCash transactions][] for a variable amount (using the `DeliverMin` field).
 This change is written to the ledger data, resulting in a different ledger hash than would result from processing the transaction without this amendment.
 It does not affect the actual amounts delivered.
 Additionally, with this amendment enabled, the [tx method][] and [account_tx method][] return a [`delivered_amount` field](transaction-metadata.html#delivered_amount) for CheckCash transactions.
 (The `delivered_amount` field is calculated when you look up a transaction, and is not part of the data that is written to the ledger.)

 The fix1623 amendment has no effect on [CheckCash transactions][] for a fixed amount (using the `Amount` field) or any other transaction types.

-**Caution:** In `rippled` 1.0.0, if the Checks amendment is enabled before the fix1623 amendment, the `delivered_amount` may display as "0" for variable-amount CheckCash transactions from before this amendment was enabled, even if the transaction delivered a nonzero amount.
-Ripple plans to enable fix1623 at the same time as the [Checks][] amendment on the production network, but this situation may be possible on [parallel networks](parallel-networks.html).

 ## fix1781